Salva05/ioverse/README.md

 To use this application, you must have a valid **OpenAI API key**.
 This key is essential for interacting with OpenAI’s APIs, as it validates requests made by the application on your behalf.

 - **Where to Get an API Key:** You can obtain an API key by creating an account on the [OpenAI website](https://platform.openai.com/signup/).
 Once logged in, navigate to the API settings section to generate your key.
 - **How to Use It in the Application:** During registration, you will be prompted to input your API key.
-This key will be securely stored in the backend and used for processing your requests.
+This key will be stored in the backend and used for processing your requests.
 - **Important Note:** Ensure that your API key has sufficient credits or quota to avoid disruptions while using the application features like Chat Completions or Text-to-Image generation.

+> [!CAUTION]
+> Currently, the application stores the API key obtained during the registration process in plain text, which poses a security risk.
+An encryption layer is planned for implementation in upcoming updates to address this issue.

 ## Installation